Demographic Survey Questions that Yield Valuable Insights

-Have you ever noticed how television commercials change based upon the program you’re watching?
+Have you ever noticed how television commercials change based on the program you’re watching?

 You wouldn’t expect to see a children’s toy commercial late at night, beer commercials during Saturday morning cartoons, or a sports figure during afternoon soap operas.
 Smart advertisers use demographics to target commercials in order to get the most bang for their buck.